 A Brief History Of Muravera

-Historians think that the first Muravera village was located closer to the sea and was gradually moved away during the pirates’ invasions era.
+Historians think that the first Muravera village was closer to the sea and it was gradually moved inland away during the pirates’ invasions era.
 But way before that, the area was a prosperous prehistoric site, as the numerous Nuraghe and Domus de Janas still prove.

-After Sardinia was annexed to the Reign of Piedmont (which then became known as Reign of Sardinia) of the Savoy family, Muravera wasn’t involved in any important historical event.
+After Sardinia was annexed to the Reign of Piedmont (later on the Reign of Sardinia) of the Savoy family, Muravera lost most of its importance.

 What To See And Do In Muravera